 Returning home to peaceful rest, within the British soil.

-I have no idea where the source of my next poem will come from, it could be formed around a curious word I hear, a strange dream I have or even a tasty corn-based snack I’m eating.
-The poem below, 'A Woman of Easy Virtue' came about entirely from reading the phrase ‘a gibbous moon'.
-Although this might not be the typical way to write poetry it seems to work for me, plus I once wasted a whole week trying to 'look inside myself' and write about what was 'in my heart', so I ended up writing a poem about cardiomyopathy, which was rubbish as nothing much rhymes with ‘dilated left ventricle’.
+I have no idea where the source of my next poem will come from - it could be formed around a curious word I hear, a strange dream I have or even a tasty corn-based snack I’m eating.
+The poem below, 'A Woman of Easy Virtue' came about entirely from reading about the phrase ‘a gibbous moon'.
+Although this might not be the typical way to write poetry it seems to work for me.
+I'm also not a great fan of 'free verse' and only wrote 'Fat Man' after I was challenged to write something in under 5 minutes that made absolutely no sense but could probably win the Booker Prize.

 A Woman Of Easy Virtue